List of Jimmy Neutron characters: Beautiful Gorgeous

 Beautiful Gorgeous (voiced by Wendie Malick) is an evil villain who is the daughter of Professor Calamitous.
-Her childhood dream was to become the person who "puts those little plastic things on the ends of shoelaces", but was forced to be evil by her father, so they have a strained relationship with each other.
+Her childhood dream was to become the person who "puts those little plastic things on the ends of shoelaces", but she was forced to be evil by her father, so they have a strained relationship with each other.

-She first appears in "Operation: Rescue Jet Fusion" where she assists her father in one of his plots.
-By the end of the episode, Beautiful Gorgeous and Professor Calamitous were arrested by the law and order monks of Shangri-Llama.

-In "My Big Fat Spy Wedding", Beautiful Gorgeous was releases from prison and brainwashes Jet Fusion into marrying her.
-Jimmy foiled her plot and Beautiful Gorgeous was arrested.

 In "The League of Villains", Beautiful Gorgeous is among the villains gathered by King Goobot V to assist in his revenge on Jimmy Neutron.
-Thanks to one of Jimmy's inventions, Beautiful Gorgeous and Junkman fell in love much to the disgust of Professor Calamitous.
+Thanks to one of Jimmy's inventions, Beautiful Gorgeous and Junkman fall in love, to the disgust of Professor Calamitous.

-Beautiful Gorgeous is a playable character in the 2008 video game SpongeBob SquarePants featuring Nicktoons: Globs of Doom.
+Beautiful Gorgeous appears as a playable character in the 2008 video game SpongeBob SquarePants Featuring Nicktoons: Globs of Doom.

 Space Bandits

 The Space Bandits are three reptilian aliens who Jimmy and his friends first encountered when mining for diamonds in space.

 In "The League of Villains", the Space Bandits are among the villains recruited by King Goobot V to assist in his revenge on Jimmy Neutron.
-They later defect to Jimmy's side and are revealed to speak a reptilian language where they persuaded a Tyrannosaurus to go after Baby Eddie.
+They later defect to Jimmy's side and are revealed to speak a reptilian language when they persuaded a Tyrannosaurus to go after Baby Eddie.

 Zix

-Zix (voiced by Maurice LaMarche impersonating Jon Lovitz) is the leader of the Space Bandits.
+Zix (voiced by Maurice LaMarche) is the leader of the Space Bandits.

 Travoltron

-Travoltron (voiced by Jeff Bennett impersonating John Travolta) is a member of the Space Bandits.
+Travoltron (voiced by Jeff Bennett) is a member of the Space Bandits.

-He is a caricature of John Travolta.

 Tee

-Tee (voiced by Kevin Michael Richardson impersonating Mr. T, understudied by Maurice LaMarche in "Men at Work") is the third Space Bandit.
-He turns towards good with the other space bandits in The League of Villains.
+Tee (voiced by Kevin Michael Richardson) is the third Space Bandit.
 Tee enjoys hugging and dreams of opening a dress shop.
-Tee also hates it when people call him stupid, and though he was originally mute, he became known for exclaiming "Fool!" after his sentences when he was given spoken dialogue in "The Incredible Shrinking Town," due to him being a caricature of Mr. T.
+Tee also hates it when people call him stupid, and though he was originally mute, he became known for exclaiming "Fool!" after his sentences when he was given spoken dialogue.

 Nanobots

-The Nanobots appeared in the episodes Safety First, Return of the Nanobots, and Fundemonium.
+The Nanobots appeared in the episodes "Safety First", "Return of the Nanobots", and "Fundemonium".
 They consist of an orange large Nanobot named N-1 (voiced by Daran Norris) and a red thin Nanobot named N-2 (voiced by Tom Kenny).